Conditional Predictive Inference for Missing Outcomes: Main results

+However, several prior works have shown that approximate forms of feature-conditional coverage become possible if the feature space is approximately discretized or partitioned \citep[see e.g.,][etc]{gupta2020distribution,jung2023batch,gibbs2025conformal}.
+In particular, discretization induces an atomic feature distribution, which avoids the above impossibility results.
+Inspired by these works, our first method also concerns discrete-valued features, or more generally features whose distribution has point masses.
+There, we develop a new method that achieves the above guarantee.

+For more general feature distributions, it is also reasonable to consider discretizing the feature space.
+However, this approach runs into a roadblock in the setting of covariate shift/data missing at random.
+The problem is that $Y$ and $A$ \emph{may not be retain independence} conditional on the discretized $X$, i.e., the missing at random assumption may not be preserved for the discretized features.
+This leads to a setting of arbitrary distribution shift after discretization, for which only weaker guarantees are known to be possible to achieve \citep[see e.g.,][etc]{bastani2022practical}.
+One might consider---as detailed in Section~\ref{bin-wCP}---a straightforward approach of applying weighted conformal prediction within each bin, separately for each test point.
+However, this significantly reduces the sample size available for inference on each test point and may be impractical in many scenarios of interest (e.g., by producing trivial prediction sets of infinite width for many test points).

-A possible approach is to discretize the feature space.
-However, this runs into the problem that $Y$ and $A$ \emph{may not be retain independence} conditional on the discretized $X$, i.e., the missing at random assumption may not be preserved for the discretized features.
-To overcome this challenge, when we know the propensity score exactly, such as in randomized trials or two-phase sampling studies, we propose \emph{partitioning based on the propensity score} $x\mapsto p_{A \mid X}(x) = \PPst{A = 1}{X=x}$.
-The balancing property of the propensity score ensures that conditioning on its precise value, $Y$ and $A$ remain independent \citep{rosenbaum1983central}.
-For continuous-valued features, we need to discretize the propensity score to ensure there are multiple datapoints in each bin after discretization.
-We show that we retain \emph{approximate independence} after discretization.
+To overcome this challenge, when we know the propensity score exactly, such as in randomized trials or two-phase sampling studies, we propose a bespoke binning scheme based on the propensity score $x\mapsto p_{A \mid X}(x) = \PPst{A = 1}{X=x}$.
+Our approach is inspired by the balancing property of the propensity score, which ensures that conditioning on its precise value, $Y$ and $A$ remain independent \citep{rosenbaum1983central}.
+However, for continuous-valued features, we need to discretize the propensity score to ensure there are multiple datapoints in each bin after discretization.
+Therefore, going beyond the known exact balancing property of the propensity score, we show that by discretizing it appropriately, we retain \emph{approximate independence}.
 When the propensity score needs to be estimated, in general we incur an additional slack in our coverage guarantee, which we characterize precisely.

-The above coverage guarantees hold conditionally on the propensity score strata, but we show they also inherit conditional validity on the missingness pattern from \eqref{eqn:in_exp_guarantee_X_conditional}.
-Specifically, we will consider the following guarantee: